Mjz86/c_colon/README.md

   };

+ // these are simplified code , the actual code would check to see if its a noop coroutine first .
   // all of these are unsafe(explicit-coroutine-handles) .
 // bool    done() == (program_switch_counter==0)
 // it is necessary for safety that all coroutines are called with their context-type known ( context-type  is acting like the itanium promise type)